 Day 1: Real-world driving for SI and diesel vehicles, fuel economy and emissions

-- Introduction to the environmental problems of vehicle emissions
+- Introduction to the environmental problems of vehicle emissions incuding GHGs and real world driving

-- Real world driving in congested traffic
+- Real world driving in congested traffic: implications for roadside air quality

 - Cold start PM and PN emissions from PFI and GDI gasoline vehicles

-- Diesel engine thermodynamic conditions and turbocharging
+- Diesel and SI engine thermodynamics and turbocharging

 - Factors influencing carbon formation in diesel and SI engines